tlmakinen/powerbox-jax/README.md

     return lnpb.delta_x()
 ```

-and finally compute the gradients for this fiducial universe !
+and finally compute the gradients with respect to our two cosmological parameters for this fiducial universe !

 ```python
 θ_fid = np.array([0.3, 0.76])